Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \subsection{Results}

-We base our astrocombs on a robust, telecommunication-grade EO comb with a pulse repetition rate of 18~GHz, as well as, a microresonator-based comb with a repetition rate of 25~GHz.
-Both are derived from an IR continuous-wave (CW) laser of frequency $\nu_0 \approx 192$~THz (wavelength $\approx$ 1.56~µm) and operate intrinsically at high repetition rate.
+We base our astrocombs on a robust, telecommunication-grade EO comb with a pulse repetition rate of 18~GHz, as well as, a microresonator comb with a repetition rate of 25~GHz.
+Both are derived from an IR continuous-wave (CW) laser of frequency $\nu_0 \approx 192$~THz (wavelength $\approx$ 1.56~µm) and operate intrinsically at high repetition rate, so that filtering of unwanted comb lines is not required.
 To transfer the IR comb to the UV (and VIS), we utilize chip-based LiNbO$_3$ nanophotonic waveguides, for cascaded harmonic generation as illustrated in Fig.~\ref{fig:intro}d.
 The possible comb frequencies are

 where $m$ is the harmonic order.
 In general, each harmonic $m$ of the comb spectrum has a different offset frequency $m \nu_0$.
-While this can facilitate detection of the comb's offset frequency \cite{yu2019, okawachi2020, obrzud2021, wu2023}, care must be taken to avoid inconsistent frequency combs from overlapping harmonics with different offsets.
+While this can facilitate detection of the comb's offset frequency \cite{yu2019, okawachi2020, obrzud2021, wu2024}, care must be taken to avoid inconsistent frequency combs from overlapping harmonics with different offsets.
 Alternatively, stabilizing $\nu_0$ to a multiple of $f_\mathrm{rep}$ could address this point.
+Practically this could be achieved for instance by locking the beatnote between adjacent harmonics to zero \cite{okubo2018}, or via an auxiliary low-repetition rate frequency comb \cite{obrzud2018}.